 Picking a sparkling background for a banking service just because you like it is a bit weird.
 The same goes for drawing cartoon dogs all over your brand’s identity kit — unless it’s a grooming salon.

-You’re creating the brand’s visuals for your clients, and they might feel the opposite about sparkles and dogs.
+You’re creating the brand’s visuals for your customers, and they might feel the opposite about sparkles and dogs.
 So trust the judgment of your digital marketing designer and leave emotional choices for your personal social media profiles.

 The more detailed feedback you give, the fewer revisions you will get through.
 When reviewing a design of an email flow or a flyer layout, try to look at it from the perspective of a regular user that sees your product for the first time.
 Or, you can show a design to your friends and see what they think.

+Awesomic equips you with everything you need to stay in touch with a designer and manage your work.
+It has a convenient online cabinet that saves all the revisions and feedback, so you can access it anytime.
 Plus, depending on the subscription you choose, you get 1-3 call sessions with your digital marketing designer to clear things up and set the goals.
 Or, if you choose the All-in-One tier, you can get a free Slack integration and make your workflow even more comfortable.
+We’ve already helped more than 700 customers to turn their ideas into visuals.
+Join them today.

 Now, you can’t simply hire a marketing designer and expect wonders for your product.
 As an owner, you need to ensure the designer won’t move away from your desired vision and create a product that you will also like and enjoy using.
 Here’s what you can do to achieve maximum effectiveness together:

+✅ Pros.
 CNBC research shows that up to 80% of positions are filled through personal connections.
 Posting about your job on social media or asking a guy who knows a guy among friends might significantly increase the possibility of hiring a freelance marketing designer.
 After all, recommendations are one of the most valid proofs that a designer is good at their job.

+❌ Cons.
 One of the potential biggest drawbacks is to be recommended by some friends or relatives who are objectively bad at doing their job.
 Or, you might end up looking for the desired candidate for months because all the good ones already have projects.

+✅ Pros.
 Taking a traditional route and browsing through job sites like Glassdoor, Flexjobs, or LinkedIn is another sure way to hire a marketing flyer designer.
 First, you can pick candidates from the large talent pool.
 Plus, you will have a scope of the candidate’s experience and skills without asking for a CV.

+Cons.
 However, sometimes you require a designer quickly, preferably for yesterday.
 And if you have ever hired someone through job sites, you know that it’s a very time-consuming process.

 It requires an additional specialist to monitor responses, browse through resumes, and select the perfect candidate.
 And we haven’t even started on the interview part yet.

+✅ Pros.
 If you need something quicker and more representative than job sites, try reaching out to freelance marketing designers on websites like Fiverr or Upwork.

 The great thing about these websites is that the candidate’s skill set, portfolio, and recommendations are at a glance, so you can quickly access them and pick the right designer for your project.

+Cons.
 However, those freelance websites have a low entry threshold, meaning that everyone can create an illusion that they’re an experienced marketing designer.
 You never really know if those snippets at the freelancer’s portfolio are made by them or stolen from another website.
 And double-checking the reviews and recommendations takes time you might not have at hand.

+Pros.
 Finally, you can find a freelance marketing designer through a subscription platform with a flat rate, such as Awesomic.
 This is fairly easy: you create an account and choose one of the three subscription plans.
 Then you place your job listing, and the platform will match you with a skilled candidate using AI.

 The advantages of using a subscription service include:

+❌ Cons.
 However, if you’re looking for an in-house marketing designer, Awesomic might not work for you, as it only offers remote candidates.

 There’s no universal answer to “how much do I need to pay for marketing designer services?”.
 You can hire an anonymous designer on Fiverr for as low as $5 per hour or reach out to a professional agency and spend $5,000 or more per project.